Drug Discovery · Disease Dynamics

 Align intervention mechanism with disease state to improve signal detection.

 Clinical measurements provide a partial view of disease.
-Molentio focuses on estimating the underlying mechanistic state that drives progression.
+Molentio's mechanistic model defines the state space in which disease evolves —

-Our initial work focuses on chronic kidney disease, where fibrosis progression exhibits clear dynamical structure — making it an ideal validation ground for causal dynamical modeling.
+Our initial work focuses on chronic kidney disease, where fibrosis progression appears to exhibit clear dynamical structure — making it an ideal validation ground for causal dynamical modeling.

 This serves as the foundation for expansion into broader fibrotic diseases.